 - Field Patterns (e.g. Green's functions) — in response to an arbitrary source, archetypically a CW (fixed-) input.

 Meep's scriptable interface makes it possible to combine many sorts of computations along with multi-parameter optimization etcetera in sequence or in parallel.

 Tutorial/Basics gives examples of all of these kinds of computations.

 The latest development sources are available on GitHub.
 The source tarballs are available on the Download page.
 The release history is described in the Release Notes.
 The installation instructions can be found in the Installation page.

 Please cite Meep in any publication for which you found it useful.

 Subscribe to the read-only meep-announce mailing list to receive notifications of updates and releases.
 Subscribe to the meep-discuss mailing list for discussions about using Meep.
 The meep-discuss archives includes all postings since 2006 spanning a large number and variety of discussion topics related to installation, setting up simulations, post-processing output, etc.

 For bug reports and feature requests, please file a Meep GitHub issue.

 If you have questions or problems regarding Meep, you are encouraged to query the mailing list.

-Professional consulting services as well as free access to Meep in the public cloud via Amazon Web Services (AWS) are provided by Simpetus.
+Professional consulting services for photonic design and modeling including development of turn-key simulation modules, training and technical support for getting up and running with Meep as well as free access to Meep in the public cloud via Amazon Web Services (AWS) are provided by Simpetus.